Audit Options & Requirements

 Audit Options and Requirements

 In order to issue a clean (unqualified) audit opinion, the auditor must determine that the aggregate amount of error in the financial statements does not exceed the planned amount acceptable error (materiality).
 The auditor must also make certain the financial statements are presented in accordance with constantly evolving reporting standards issued by the Financial Accounting Standards Board (FASB).
 Any findings that are of significance are either included in the auditor’s report or communicated to management and the Supervisory Committee in a separate letter.
 A full opinion audit provides the highest level of assurance to users of the financial statements.
-It is also the most costly option due to the substantial amount of time and effort required to complete the audit.
+It is also the costliest option due to the substantial amount of time and effort required to complete the audit.
 This is mitigated somewhat by the fact that a verification of member accounts is required by auditing standards.
 A supplemental member verification report is provided to clients electing this level of service.

 In addition to meeting the requirements defined in Part 715 of the NCUA Rules and Regulations, an audit can serve as an “annual check-up” on the effectiveness of the Credit Union’s policies and procedures for safeguarding assets, meeting regulatory compliance requirements and producing fairly stated and useful financial reports.
 Supervisory committee members should consider credit union structure, complexity, management issues, regulatory examination results, and recent events at the credit union when determining an appropriate level of audit service.